 Holiday River Expeditions has led rafting trips in Utah for more than 50 years, back before selfies weren’t cool.
 Guides like Sherpa San, Frogg Stewart and Tom Beckett have delivered expert river knowledge and (mostly) true stories to their guests since the disco days of the '70s.

-Want to replace your kids' screen time with serene time?
-Here are five trips that'll have them throwing their phones in the river:
+Want to replace your kids' screen time with scream/serene time?
+Here are five trips that'll have them throwing their phones in the river.

 Explore Utah’s Dinosaurland (Vernal area) via the Green River’s Lodore Canyon.
 The 800-foot canyon walls are a dreamland for geology enthusiasts and regular old red rock gawkers alike.
 Class II-IV rapids like Hell’s Half Mile will scare the kids just enough that they’ll be bragging about the conquest to their friends for months.